aermosina86-sudo/fontanadelnettuno/sparql.md

 ## Query 7 — Investigating used properties for “fontana”

-The aim of this query was to understand which properties and values are commonly used to describe entities whose labels contain the word **“fontana”** in the ArCo dataset.
+The aim of this query was to understand which properties and values are used to describe entities whose labels contain the word **“fontana”** in the ArCo dataset.

 After exploring resources directly related to the **Fontana del Nettuno**, this query broadened the search.
-The purpose was to compare the selected topic with other fountain-related entities and to identify which RDF properties are commonly used for similar resources.
-This can help us decide which vocabulary may be useful when proposing enrichment triples for the Fontana del Nettuno.
+The purpose was to compare the selected topic with other resources containing the term **“fontana”** and to inspect which RDF properties are used in their descriptions.

+This query was also useful for identifying a methodological issue: the word **“fontana”** does not always refer to a fountain.
+In some results, it refers to a surname, such as **Sorelle Fontana**, **Fontana Roberto**, **Fontana Prospero**, or **Fontana Luigi**.

 ### Explanation of keywords used

 **?property ?value**: retrieves the predicate-object pairs connected to each resource.
 This allows us to inspect how the resource is described in RDF.

-**FILTER** and **REGEX**: restrict the results to labels containing the word “fontana.”
+**FILTER** and **REGEX**: restrict the results to labels containing the word **“fontana.”**

 **ORDER BY DESC(?property)**: organizes the results by property name in descending order.